 Things to see and do around Belfast

-Exploring Belfast’s history wouldn’t be complete without uncovering the former maritime powerhouse of the Titanic.
+Straight across the road from the Titanic Hotel is an opportunity to explore Belfast 's history and uncover the former maritime powerhouse of the ship itself.
 Although it only made one voyage in its time, the construction that went into the awe inspiring structure and the legacy it left behind are an engineer’s dream.
 All of this can be experienced at Titanic Belfast which has a 5 star review on Euan’s Guide!

 Euan’s Guide were curious to find out about how accessible the World’s Leading Tourist Attraction is, so we got in touch to find out more information!
 Have a read of our interview with Titanic Belfast here >>

 One wheelchair user loved the accessibility at this venue and how helpful the staff were, commenting that: ‘Very friendly and attentive staff who approached us on arrival to ask if they could assist us in any way and advised us of where to access disabled toilets and lifts.’
 The Titanic Belfast is also listed on Euan’s Guide saying that ‘British Sign Language Training, Dementia Training and Disability Awareness Training form a core part of our staff induction’

 Far from the mechanical world of steel engineering, take a step inside the cavernous St Anne’s Cathedral to discover music, art and culture.
 Here you can make a tuneful-attempt at singing some choir songs, or gaze upon the vast mosaics of Italian glass windows and sculptures by Rosamund Praegar.
 The Cathedral for the City of Belfast has ‘gently sloping ramped access leading to the front doors in Donegall Street.
 Inside, ramps on the left hand side as you look towards the altar lead into the ambulatory’.